Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

 where $t$ is given by $b=\int_{t}^\infty\rho_1^R\lr{\hat s}\rm d\hat s$.

-The figure demonstrates that in contrast to the finite-rank setting, the phase transitions in the empirical singular value spectrum of the data do {\it not} coincide with the detectability of the signal.
-Rather, the alignment of the data singular vectors with the signal subspace is a smooth function of both signal strength $s$ and rank ratio $b$, and nonzero excess overlap can occur even in the unimodal phase.
+Importantly, the figure demonstrates that in contrast to the finite-rank setting, the transitions in the data singular value spectrum of the data do {\it not} coincide with the detectability of the signal.
+Rather, the alignment of the data singular vectors with the signal subspace is a smooth function of both signal strength $s$ and rank ratio $b$, and nonzero excess overlap can occur even in the unimodal regime.